wareya/gammakit/readme.md

 - make keys() iterate over dict/set elements in insertion order
 - make sure format_val does the same as the above
 - replace parent/text AST node stuff with enum
-- some way to add/remove elements of arrays/dicts/sets WITHOUT copying and overwriting them
 - forbid if-else inside an if condition's block with no enclosing braces

 MAYBE: